- Page Contents

 Visitor For PLAB Test

+The Professional and Linguistic Assessments Board (PLAB) test is one of the main routes for International Medical Graduates to demonstrate that they have the necessary skills and knowledge to practice medicine in the United Kingdom.
+The second part of the PLAB test is exclusively held in the UK.
 Any doctor who wishes to practice medicine in the UK must register with the General Medical Council (GMC).
 Doctors who qualify overseas and wish to register must normally pass the Professional and Linguistic Assessment Board (PLAB) to demonstrate their knowledge of English and their medical expertise.

 Before coming to the UK they must pass a pre-assessment test the 'International English Language Testing System' (IELTS) assessment test.